no3l0815/no3l0815/README.md

 - 👋 Hi, I’m @no3l0815
-- 👀 I’m interested in linux
+- 👀 I’m interested in varouslinux related stuff
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning to code in C
-- 💞️ I’m looking to collaborate on many things
+- 💞️ I’m looking to collaborate on things i'm interested
-- 📫 How to reach me per mail i guess
+- 📫 Reach me per email

 <!---
 no3l0815/no3l0815 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.